rust-lang/rust/src/doc/rustc-dev-guide/src/building/how-to-build-and-run.md

 release: 1.48.0-dev
 LLVM version: 11.0
 ```

+The rustup toolchain points to the specified toolchain compiled in your `build` directory,
+so the rustup toolchain will be updated whenever `x.py build` or `x.py test` are run for
+that toolchain/stage.

 ## Other `x.py` commands

 Here are a few other useful `x.py` commands.
 We'll cover some of them in detail